 This is demonstrated by UK transaction volumes in 2016, which showed a dip following two very strong years in 2014 and 2015, but overall remain relatively healthy and significantly above the drop that followed the global financial crisis.
 Private and overseas investment has certainly been a contributing factor to this, with the cheaper pound and less competition from other buyers marking an opportunity.
 In their Q4 review of the Central London market, Cushman and Wakefield reported that overseas investors accounted for nearly three quarters of buyer activity in Central London in the second half of 2016, and 2017 is showing a similar trend.
 Regional markets, such as Birmingham and Manchester, have also attracted interest from overseas buyers.

-The factors that make London attractive to occupiers remain in place and are not going to change overnight language, timezone, transparency, rule of law, an established ecosystem of expertise and a history of adapting to global change.
+The factors that make London attractive to occupiers remain in place and are not going to change overnight; language, timezone, transparency, rule of law, an established ecosystem of expertise and a history of adapting to global change are all elements that play well into this.
 Furthermore, there are questions over whether other European financial centres could realistically absorb the vast financial services sector should these businesses look to move jobs out of the City.
 Decisions about the future structure of businesses and their locations will undoubtedly be based on the expected out-turn of the Brexit negotiations, with particular attention on market access.

 London recently overtook New York globally among real estate investors, showing that once again Brexit is not too much of a concern.
 The annual survey of the Association of Foreign Investors in Real Estate asked its members, who are estimated to have more than $2 trillion in real estate assets under management, to rank markets by various measures, such as stability and opportunity for capital appreciation.
 It turns out that foreign investors seem to be less worried about the impact of Britain’s exit from the European Union than they were a year ago, association Chairman Edward M. Casal said in a statement, referring to London’s jump from third to first place.